SENG637-Group14/SENG637-assignment2/seng637-a2-Group14.md

 |---------------------|-------------------------------------------------------------------|------------------------------------------------------|
 | **Unit Testing**     | Tested individual methods to verify they behaved as expected.     | `org.jfree.data.Range`, `org.jfree.data.DataUtilities` |

+**2.3 Test Coverage**
+As required, we have created test cases for all 5 methods of DataUtilities class and chosen 5 out of 15 methods for the Range class.

+- Functional Variety – Chose methods that covered different types of operations (e.g., calculations, value checks, range manipulations).
+- Edge Case Representation – Included methods where boundary value analysis could be applied.
+- Expected Test Outcomes – Ensured a mix of methods that would both pass and fail, allowing us to evaluate different testing scenarios.
+- Core vs. Less Critical Methods – Selected both commonly used and less frequently used methods to ensure balanced coverage.

+By varying the selected methods, we ensured that our test suite demonstrated both successful and failed tests, providing a more comprehensive validation of the system's behavior.
 # 3 Test cases developed